PiesP/ShortenVideoTo140Sec/README.md

 ## Installation

-To run the Video Processing App, you need to have Python installed on your system.
-Follow these steps to install the application:
+To run the Video Processing App, you need to have Python and ffmpeg installed on your system.
+Follow these steps to install the application and its dependencies:

+### Python Installation

 1. Clone the repository or download the source code.
 2. Navigate to the project directory.
 3. Install the required dependencies by running `pip install -r requirements.txt`.

+### ffmpeg Installation

+This application requires ffmpeg for video processing.
+Follow these steps to install ffmpeg:

+- **Windows**: Download the ffmpeg build from [ffmpeg.org](https://ffmpeg.org/download.html) and add it to your system path.
+- **Linux**: Install ffmpeg using your distribution's package manager (e.g., `sudo apt-get install ffmpeg` for Ubuntu).
+- **macOS**: Install ffmpeg using Homebrew with the command `brew install ffmpeg`.

 ## Usage